 As of 2016, 57.5 million people of Hispanic origin live in the United States, making this community by far the nation’s largest ethnic minority.
-17.8 percent of the country’s population traces their roots to Hispanic or Latin American ancestry, making this month of recognition extremely important to everyday life in almost every community!
+17.8 percent of the country’s population traces their roots to Hispanic or Latin American ancestry, making this month of recognition significant to everyday life in almost every community!

 Latin Americans are becoming increasingly key to the country’s economy overall.
 In 2015, the Latin American workforce was responsible for 12 percent of the entire nation’s gross domestic product.
 By 2020, researchers estimate that Latin Americans will contribute to nearly a quarter of all GDP growth, and account for nearly 13 percent of the nation’s billions in goods produced and services provided.